Chinese Filipinos: Origins

-Most Chinese Filipinos in the Philippines are Hokkien people, historically speaking Hokkien.
+Most Chinese Filipinos in the Philippines are Hoklo people, historically speaking Hokkien.
 Many Chinese Filipinos are either fourth-, third-, or second-generation; in general natural-born Philippine citizens who can still recognize their Chinese roots and have Chinese relatives in China, as well as in other Southeast Asian, Australasian or North American countries.

 According to a study of around 30,000 gravestones in the Manila Chinese Cemetery of Metro Manila with marked birthplaces or ancestral places of the interred, 89.26% were from within the Hokkien-speaking Southern Min region in Southern Fujian, while 9.86% were from Cantonese regions in Guangdong (Canton) province.
-More specifically on those of the Southern Min region, 65.01% hailed from Jinjiang (晉江 (Chìn-kang)) [from coastal Quanzhou], 17.25% from Nan'an (南安 (Lâm-oaⁿ)) [from coastal Quanzhou], 7.94% from Xiamen (廈門 (Ē-mn̂g)) (Xiamen city proper), 2.90% from Hui'an (惠安 (Hūi-oaⁿ)) [from coastal Quanzhou], 1.52% from Longxi (龍溪 (Liông-khe)) [within Longhai, coastal Zhangzhou], 1.21% from Siming (思明 (Su-bêng)) [southern district of Xiamen or Xiamen itself], 1.14% from Quanzhou (泉州 (Choân-chiu)) (Quanzhou city proper), 1.10% from Tong'an (同安 (Tâng-oaⁿ)) [from coastal Xiamen], 0.83% from Shishi (石狮 (Chio̍h-sai)) [from coastal Quanzhou], 0.57% from Yongchun (永春 (Éng-chhun)) [from inland Quanzhou], and 0.53% from Anxi (安溪 (An-khoe)) [from inland Quanzhou].
+More specifically on those of the Southern Min region, 65.01% hailed from Jinjiang (from coastal Quanzhou), 17.25% from Nan'an (from coastal Quanzhou), 7.94% from Xiamen (city proper), 2.90% from Hui'an (from coastal Quanzhou), 1.52% from Longxi (within Longhai, coastal Zhangzhou), 1.21% from Siming (southern district of Xiamen or Xiamen itself), 1.14% from Quanzhou (city proper), 1.10% from Tong'an (from coastal Xiamen), 0.83% from Shishi (from coastal Quanzhou), 0.57% from Yongchun (from inland Quanzhou), and 0.53% from Anxi (from inland Quanzhou).

 According to a study in March 27 to 29, 2005 by two scholars, Gyo Miyabara and Ito Jimenez, in Metro Cebu, they inspected 1,436 gravestones of Chinese Filipinos in five cemeteries of Cebu, namely Cebu Memorial Park, Queen City Memorial Park, Manila Memorial Park Cebu (Liloan), Cebu Chinese Cemetery (宿務華僑義山), and Ludo Memorial Park.
-The gravestones inspected with marked birthplaces or ancestral places from China of those interred were as follows, 669 graves (46.6%) hailed from Jinjiang (晉江 (Chìn-kang)) [from coastal Quanzhou], 362 graves (25.2%) from Nan'an (南安 (Lâm-oaⁿ)) [from coastal Quanzhou], 147 graves (10.2%) from Huli district (湖里區 (Ô͘-lí-khu), former 禾山 (Hô-soaⁿ)) [from northern Xiamen], 80 graves (5.6%) from Siming district (思明區 (Su-bêng-khu)) [from southern Xiamen], 46 graves (3.2%) from Kinmen (金門 (Kim-mn̂g)), 31 graves (2.2%) from Guangdong (}), 11 graves (0.8%) from Shishi (石狮 (Chio̍h-sai)) [from coastal Quanzhou], and 45 graves (3.1%) from other parts of China or left unlabeled.
+The gravestones inspected with marked birthplaces or ancestral places from China of those interred were as follows, 669 graves (46.6%) hailed from Jinjiang, 362 graves (25.2%) from Nan'an, 147 graves (10.2%) from Huli district (湖里區 (Ô͘-lí-khu), former 禾山 (Hô-soaⁿ)), 80 graves (5.6%) from Siming district, 46 graves (3.2%) from Kinmen, 31 graves (2.2%) from Guangdong, 11 graves (0.8%) from Shishi, and 45 graves (3.1%) from other parts of China or left unlabeled.